 Are you thinking about relocating to Florida?
-The Sunshine State is appealing to retirees and young professionals, but you must plan to ensure a successful move.
+The Sunshine State appeals to retirees and young professionals, but you must plan to ensure a successful move.
 The key to moving to one of the most sought-out places in the country is carefully choosing your location.
 Follow this moving to Florida guide to decide whether the state is right for you.

-People of all ages swarm to Florida for the warm weather, vacation atmosphere and water sources.
+People of all ages swarm to Florida for the warm weather, vacation atmosphere, and water sources.
 However, the state contains numerous cities that are unique from one another.
 Everyone relocates to Florida for different reasons, so you’ll want to research your options before move-in day.

 Naples offers breathtaking ocean views located along the Gulf of Mexico.
-Residents consider this area to be a slice of paradise with proximity to local restaurants, shopping centers and entertainment.
-Enjoy access to top attractions such as Naples Pier, Naples Botanical Garden and Audobon Corkscrew Swamp Sanctuary.
+Residents consider this area to be a slice of paradise with proximity to local restaurants, shopping centers, and entertainment.
+Enjoy access to top attractions such as Naples Pier, Naples Botanical Garden, and Audobon Corkscrew Swamp Sanctuary.

 Fort Myers puts retirees within range of Orlando and Miami.
-This city is excellent for seniors looking to remain active with several nature preserves and parks within an arm’s reach.
+This city is excellent for seniors looking to remain active, with several nature preserves and parks within an arm’s reach.
 See wildlife at Manatee Park or witness Major League Baseball spring training with sports venues nearby.

 The West Coast of Florida is ideal for sightseeing and vacationing at your own pace.
-Hop aboard a ferry boat, spend the day watching dolphins at Clearwater Beach or play 18 holes at a phenomenal golf course.
+Hop aboard a ferry boat, spend the day watching dolphins at Clearwater Beach, or play 18 holes at a phenomenal golf course.

 Sarasota is fantastic for retirees who want to catch a glimpse of the west end of Florida.
 From Gulf Coast beaches to the Marie Selby Botanical Gardens, there are too many breathtaking views to mention.
 We find that the senior community enjoys the thriving art scene thanks to hotspots like Art Center Sarasota and Wyland Galleries, with both indoor and outdoor displays available.